-Brian Nelson Broadbent, of St. George, allegedly stole the gas for his own vehicle from Lightfoot’s (Fuel Center & Convenience Store) in Ivins Ivins six times within the last month, Santa Clara-Ivins Police officer Randy Hancy said.
+Brian Nelson Broadbent, of St. George, allegedly stole the gas for his own vehicle from Lightfoot’s Fuel Center in Ivins six times within the last month, Santa Clara-Ivins Police officer Randy Hancey said.

-He got away without paying for the fuel by using the handwritten account of a local business at the gas station, Hancy said.
-Each time he used the business account, Hancy said, Broadbent signed his own name on the ledger inside the gas station.
+He got away without paying for the fuel by using the handwritten account of a local business at the gas station, Hancey said.
+Each time he used the business account, Hancey said Broadbent signed his own name on the ledger inside the gas station.

-“It wasn’t too hard to find him because he used his real name,” Hancy said.
+“It wasn’t too hard to find him because he used his real name,” Hancey said.

 Police are still trying to determine how Broadbent knew about the business account he was using.

 Broadbent was arrested at his home in St. George Wednesday and booked into Purgatory Correctional Facility in Hurricane on six felony forgery charges.
 The Washington County Attorney’s Office, however, filed an information in 5th District Court Thursday charging him with six third-degree felony counts of identity fraud and six third-degree felony counts of theft by deception.